 Channel catfish is one of the most popular freshwater fish eaten in the Southern states of the US.
 Cornmeal-coated, deep-fried catfish is served with hushpuppies, coleslaw tarte sauce, and lemon slices.

 It is also prepared delicious soups, chowder, stews, and curries.

 Popular value-added catfish products include fish cakes, pies, nuggets, fish balls, and patties.

 The mean methyl-mercury concentration in common carp is 0.024 ppm.
-Accordingly, the U.S FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, places it in "the best choice" category.
-By this yardstick, they can consume 2-3 serving (8-12 ounces) of this fish per week.
+Accordingly, the U.S. FDA's final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, place it in "the best choice" category.
+By this yardstick, they can consume 2-3 servings (8-12 ounces) of this fish per week.